Nuclear Strike (Spooks): Cultural references

-Though the series in general does not note many cultural references, Neil Cross decided to include some into this particular episode.
-The phrases "rain from heaven" and "it is twice blest" from the numbers station was taken from "The Quality of Mercy" speech from the William Shakespeare play The Merchant of Venice.
-The speech begins; "The quality of mercy is not strain'd, it droppeth as the gentle rain from heaven.
-Upon the place beneath: it is twice blest; it blesseth him that gives and him that takes..."
 Later in the episode, Lucas tells Connie about Bridget Driscoll, the first person in the United Kingdom to be run over and killed by a car, which, while big news back in her time, becomes forgotten over time and is now only "a single moment," much like Connie's contributions to her country during the Cold War.
 When Jo asks Malcolm to evacuate his mother, he explains she is busy watching A Place in the Sun, a television programme about Britons buying property abroad, followed by Countdown, a game show on Channel 4.